 From breaded chicken tenders to marinated grilled chicken, Americans eat a lot of chicken.
-In fact, for the first time in over a hundred years, chicken is even more popular than beef.
-Many people prefer chicken breast — it’s easy to cook with and a great source of lean protein — but this cut has a bad reputation for drying out when it’s cooked.
+Many people prefer chicken breast to other kinds of meat — it’s easy to cook with, affordable and a great source of lean protein — but this particular cut has a bad reputation for drying out when it’s cooked.

 Chicken breast loses its juiciness when it’s overcooked.
 The amount of time needed to cook chicken breast varies based upon the thickness of the breast and the method of cooking.
 The most accurate way to determine how long chicken breast needs to be cooked is to use a meat thermometer and cook chicken to a precise temperature.
 If you cook your chicken breast to 160 degrees F and then let it rest for five minutes before serving it, it will reach the FDA-recommended 165 degrees F without overcooking.

-If you don’t have a meat thermometer, here are a few general guidelines for cooking chicken breast.
+If you don’t have a meat thermometer, here are a few general guidelines for cooking chicken breast in various ways.

 On the grill: Approximately 6 to 8 minutes per side over direct heat, 10 to 12 minutes per side over indirect heat